-Now that we’ve explained what kiosk mode is, we will look at the diverse types of kiosk modes.
+Now that we’ve explained kiosk mode, we will look at the diverse types of kiosk modes.
 Scalefusion enables IT admins to turn Android tablets, iPads, iPhones and Windows computers into a kiosk.
 With Scalefusion, administrators can configure single-app or multi-app kiosk mode or also configure a kiosk browser to provide a restricted browsing environment on kiosk devices.

 Run one or more pre-approved applications on the device.
-Just like single app mode, administrators can push applications from App Store, Play Store, or Enterprise store.
+Just like single app mode, administrators can push applications from the App Store, Play Store, or Enterprise Store.
 Users can access only allowed applications.

 Essentially a single-app mode kiosk, the allowed application is a browser.
 IT admins can whitelist websites, and users can only access this set of websites on the browser.